 Thyroid-Stimulating Hormone (TSH) plays a critical role in your body's metabolism.
 Produced and secreted by the pituitary gland, TSH acts directly on the thyroid.
 It instructs the thyroid to create two hormones, triiodothyronine (T3) and thyroxine (T4), both of which regulate the body's metabolism.

 If your TSH levels are not at a normal level, your thyroid or your pituitary gland may not be functioning properly.
-At Health Testing Centers, we can provide a convenient lab test that doesnt require a doctors visit and will help you and your physician know if additional testing is needed.
+At Health Testing Centers, we can provide a convenient lab test that will help you and your physician know if additional testing is needed.

 What Does a TSH Test Show?